-See Also: Oracle Universal Installer and OPatch User's Guide for detailed information on creating response files.
+See Also: Oracle Universal Installer and OPatch User's Guide for more information about response file formats

 3. Follow the instructions in the file to edit it.
 Save and close the file.

 Note: Oracle Universal Installer fails if you do not correctly configure the response file.
 Refer to the "Troubleshooting Silent Mode Installation" section on page B-4 for more information about troubleshooting a failed silent mode installation.